facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 +  }
 ```

-Next we add a 'lint-staged' field to the `package.json`, for example:
+Next, we add a 'lint-staged' field to the `package.json`, for example:

 ```diff
   "dependencies": {